straylabs-ai/deadend-cli/deadend_cli/MEMORY_ENHANCEMENTS.md

-# Memory System Enhancements for Pentesting Agent
+g# Memory System Enhancements for Pentesting Agent

 ## Current State
 The current `MemoryHandler` only stores agent conversations using mem0 with basic target-based organization.
 This is insufficient for a comprehensive pentesting workflow.